Andrey71823/zabardoo-telegram-bot/EXECUTIVE_SUMMARY.md

 ## 🎉 CONCLUSION

-The **Zabardoo Enhanced Telegram Bot** represents a revolutionary advancement in deal discovery technology for the Indian market.
+The **bazaarGuru Enhanced Telegram Bot** represents a revolutionary advancement in deal discovery technology for the Indian market.
 This isn't just a bot - it's a complete AI-powered platform that will:

 ### 🌟 Transform the Market
 - **Capture millions of users** with addictive AI features